Deception Island: Antarctic specially protected areas

 In addition, two marine sites in Port Foster have collectively been designated ASPA 145, to protect their benthic communities.

 Important bird area

 Baily Head, a prominent headland forming the easternmost extremity of the island, has been identified as an important bird area (IBA) by BirdLife International because it supports a very large breeding colony of chinstrap penguins (100,000 pairs).
 The 78 ha IBA comprises the ice-free headland and about 800 m of beach on either side of it.
 Other birds known to nest at the site include brown skuas, Cape petrels, and snowy sheathbills.

+Other birdlife commonly seen at Deception island include Wilson's Storm Petrels, Black-bellied Storm Petrels & Kelp Gulls.
+South Polar Skua's and Antarctic Terns are also known to breed on the caldera shores and cliffs.